tidymodels/workflows/tests/testthat/_snaps/fit.md

       fit(workflow, mtcars)
     Condition
       Error in `fit()`:
-      ! `object` requires a `calibration` set to train but none was supplied.
+      !
+The workflow requires a `calibration` set to train but none was supplied.

 # can `predict()` from workflow fit from individual pieces